th-simon/th-simon.github.io/content/ressources/MAB/index.md

 authors:
   - admin

-summary: Demonstration of adaptive randomization in sequential experiments, including code.
+summary: Want to run more efficient experiments?
+See how to implement adaptive randomization in sequential experimental setups.

 tags: []
 featured: false